88-degrees/Book-of-Changes/e5b08fe7959cxiaoxu.md

 Line 3, though strong, and in a proper place, yet not being in the centre, is supposed to be less able to resist the restraint of line 4; and hence it has the ill omens that are given.

 The subject of line 4, one weak line against all the strong lines of the hexagram, might well expect wounds, and feel apprehension in trying to restrain the others; but it is in its proper place; it is the first line also of **☴ Xùn**, whose attribute is docile flexibility.
-The [strong lines are moved to sympathy and help](e5b1a5lv.md#p-79), and 'there is no mistake.'
+The [strong lines are moved to sympathy and help](e5b1a5lv.md#p-79), and `there is no mistake`.

 Line 5 occupies the central place of **☴ Xùn**, and converts, by the sincerity, of its subject, 4 and 6 into its neighbours, who suffer themselves to be used by it, and effect their common object.